Arizona city watches, worries as mountain area burns

 Another wildfire was burning near a nuclear energy research site in Idaho, prompting the evacuation of non-essential employees mainly because of wind changes and smoke.

-The fire was located on about 10 square miles (16 square kilometers) of desert near the center of the 890-square mile (1,432 kilometer) property, away from the buildings that make up Idaho National Laboratory.
+The fire had scorched about 132 square miles (341 square kilometers) of desert near the center of the 890-square mile (2,306 kilometer) property, away from the buildings that make up Idaho National Laboratory.

+In Arizona, fire crews said cooler weather, higher humidity and much-needed rain had worked in their favor, letting them intentionally burn areas on the north edge of the fire while hotspots cooled elsewhere.

-In Arizona, firefighters were expecting much-needed rain along with erratic winds at times that could shift the direction of the fire.
+Officials had feared erratic winds might shift the direction of the fire.

-He estimated the fire had charred 2.8 square miles (7.2 square kilometers) in a mountain pass that’s a prime spot for recreation within minutes of downtown Flagstaff.
-The size will be updated after aerial mapping overnight.
+He estimated the fire had charred about 4 square miles (10.5 square kilometers) in a mountain pass that’s a prime spot for recreation within minutes of downtown Flagstaff.
+Aerial mapping was planned overnight to get a more precise measurement.
+Nieto said the fire was about 10 percent contained.

+The Federal Emergency Management Agency intends to reimburse the state up to 75 percent of the money it spends on the fire, said Aaron Green of the Arizona Department of Forestry and Fire Management.

+He estimated the cost to be $10 million, not all of which is paid by the state.

 The labyrinth of dirt trails in the Dry Lake Hills area attracts hikers, mountain bikers and horseback riders to sweeping views, groves of aspen and the sound of frogs croaking in shallow water.